AnalogRepublic/kongctl/README.md

 CLI tool to version & manage your Kong APIs, Plugins and Consumers.
 Supporting multiple contexts, exports and diffs.

+## Configuration

+Copy the `example.kongctl.yaml` file into the root of your project and rename it to `kongctl.yaml`.
+You can also place this file in `$HOME/.kongctl/` or `/etc/kongctl/` if you want to keep your kongctl settings global.

 ## Roadmap
  - [x] Connect to Kong services
  - [ ] Export Kong apis, plugins and settings into versionable .yaml files